 This modernization project sunsetted legacy infrastructure and reduced high-cost maintenance.
 The new dashboard application further streamlined data collection, introduced omnichannel distribution of IT data, and improved the overall user experience.
 Moreover, by improving the process through human centered design, the customer improved the user’s ability to make evidence based decisions.

 This project not only enhanced user experience it also supported requests for better data-driven decision making in government.
 While modernization projects frequently address high maintenance costs, human centered design adds an additional element.
-Improved user experience not only saves money, it enhances both accessibility and transparency, delivering better government to all.
+Improved user experience not only saves money, it enhances transparency, delivering better government to all.

 This month we’re sharing success stories from our Data Practice.
 Follow us on LinkedIn for more insights.
 Check out our Data Solutions section for more from our Enterprise Modernization Experts.